MichelleErkenberg/mpi_dogs/README.md

 bash processing/filter.sh
 ```

+Also there are two scripts to count the sequences.
+One to count the amount of sequences in all chromosoms and one just for the amount of sequences that are mtDNA.
+This step is optional.

 ### 2. Consensus

 Using the processed data to call a consensus sequence for each dog is done by using Matthias' perl script and a canines references FASTA.